-- Description of the processes used to manage the risk of excessive leverage - ING follows the leverage ratio on a monthly basis and takes it into account when taking certain securitisation and/or Tier 1 issuance/redemption decisions.

-Description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers

-The leverage ratio improved as total exposure growth (+2.0%) was outpaced by Tier 1 capital growth (+8.2%).
+- 1 Description of the processes used to manage the risk of excessive leverage - ING follows the leverage ratio on a monthly basis and takes it into account when taking certain securitisation and/or Tier 1 issuance/redemption decisions. - 2 Description of the factors that had an impact on the leverage ratio during the The leverage ratio improved as total exposure growth period to which the disclosed leverage ratio refers (+1.9%) was outpaced by Tier 1 capital growth (+7.2%).
+The eThe leverage ratio improved as total exposure growth (+1.9%) was outpaced by Tier 1 capital growth (+7.2%).
 The latter was mainly the result of profit retention and the net issuance of EUR 1.6 billion Additional Tier 1 capital.